GoogleChrome/web.dev/src/site/content/en/blog/one-line-layouts/index.md

 For this classic holy grail layout, there is a header, footer, left sidebar, right sidebar, and main content.
 It's similar to the previous layout, but now with sidebars!

-To write this entire grid using a single line of code, use the `'grid-template'` property.
+To write this entire grid using a single line of code, use the `grid-template` property.
 This enables you to set both the rows and columns at the same time.

 The property and value pair is: `grid-template: auto 1fr auto / auto 1fr auto`.
 The slash in between the first and second space-separated lists is the break between rows and columns.